dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

         using (var scope = container.OpenScope())
         {
             var a = new A();
-            scope.UseInstance(a); // injected into current open scope
+            scope.Use(a); // injected into current open scope

             var b = scope.Resolve<B>(); // will inject `a`
             Assert.AreSame(a, b.A);
         }

         var anotherA = new A();
-        container.UseInstance(anotherA); // injected into singleton scope
+        container.Use(anotherA); // injected into singleton scope

         var anotherB = container.Resolve<B>(); // will inject `anotherA`
         Assert.AreSame(anotherA, anotherB.A);